noclocks/NoClocksVault/04-RESOURCES/Code/CSS/CSS - Advanced Selectors.md

 Notice how the first [[Cascading Style Sheets (CSS)|CSS]] rule for coloring the first `<li>` child in blue does not do anything, since it will only be applied to the first child element which is also an `<li>` element.
 This example also shows that the first-of-type selector is usually less useful than its counterpart first-of-type.

-### nth-of-type and nth-last-of-type
+#### Nth of Type and Nth Last of Type

-Similarly to the previous section, nth-of-type and nth-of-last-type also is less restrictive by counting elements similar to its type, but also allows selecting an element using a fixed offset from either the start or the end of the list.
+Similarly to the previous section, `nth-of-type` and `nth-of-last-type` also is less restrictive by counting elements similar to its type, but also allows selecting an element using a fixed offset from either the start or the end of the list.

 ```html
 <style>